Online gambling directory

 in percentages.
 Ask anybody what the odds are, and they will likely

-reply: "Fifty-fifty."
+reply: "fifty-fifty".
 This refers to the 50% chance that

+either head or tails will result.
 Just like a coin has two sides, a roulette wheel has 37 or 38 slots,

-a standard playing deck has 52 cards, and a die has six sides.
+a standard deck has 52 playing cards, and a die has six sides.
 These

 numbers and the various results of each play represent the probabilities